FAQ: TAP, HTI-1 & Clinical Data Compliance

 TAP produces technical diagnostics and evidence, not legal opinions.
 ONC certification decisions remain with ONC-ACBs.

-Typical flow: optional short intro (email or call) to confirm fit → complete TAP Intake so we can size the work in writing → use TAP Assessment when you are ready to pay and hold time on the calendar → we align on a SOW for a Starter Audit or advisory engagement.
+Typical flow: Book a Call so we can size the work in writing → optional short intro to confirm fit → we align on a SOW for a Starter Audit or advisory engagement.

 Do I need intake before we talk?
-No—reach out or book through assessment if you already know you want to proceed.
+Reach out anytime if you already know you want to proceed.
 Intake is the structured artifact we need before fixed-fee quotes and audit scope; separate from optional discussion.

 Need a shorter executive snapshot first?
 The one-pager is the best single artifact to share internally.